 Third Global Conference on Victim Assistance

-The Kingdom of Cambodia, the Delegation of the European Union to Cambodia, and the Implementation Support Unit have the honour to invite all relevant parties of the Convention community, to attend the Third Global Conference on Assistance to the Victims of Anti-Personnel Mines and Other Explosive Ordnance in a Disability Rights Context to take place from 17-19 October at the Conference Venue of the Sofitel Phnom Penh Phokeethra.
+The Third Global Conference on Assistance to the Victims of Anti-Personnel Mines and Other Explosive Ordnance in a Disability Rights Context took place from 17-19 October 2023 at the Conference Venue of the Sofitel Phnom Penh Phokeethra.

 - “Victim assistance” (VA) is the name given to the obligation to “provide assistance for the care and rehabilitation, and social and economic reintegration, of mine victims” within the framework of the 1997 Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on their Destruction.

 - The term ‘victim’ refers to persons either individually or collectively, who have suffered physical, emotional, and psychological injury, economic loss or substantial impairment of their fundamental rights through acts or omissions related to the use of explosive ordnance (EO).
 Victims include people injured and killed as well as families and communities affected by these weapons.

 - Victim assistance is not only a humanitarian issue but a human rights matter that should be aligned with the Convention on the Rights of Persons with Disabilities (CRPD) and implemented in conjunction to realise the Sustainable Development Goals.
 The CRPD connection is of great importance as many survivors acquire impairments as a result of the explosion of a mine or other explosive ordnance.